snowyu/amforth/readme.txt

 Development hardware are evaluation boards running various Amega's between 2 and 20 MHz with various external hardware: none, led, push-buttons, SD-card, ethernet controller, RF module etc.
-The MSP430 code is tested with Launchpads using e.g. the MSP430G2553.
+The MSP430 code is tested with Launchpads.

 Documentation can be found in the doc/ subdirectory and on the homepage http://amforth.sourceforge.net/.